S²MARTS Project No. 20-06

 2 Designs were selected from BAE Information and Electronic Systems Integration Inc., and 1 Design was selected from Raytheon Technologies Company.

-The awardees for RAMP are Microsoft & IBM.
+The awardees for RAMP are Microsoft, IBM, and QTI.

 The United States Navy and Air Force, in support of the Office of the Secretary of Defense (OSD), is developing integrated circuit (IC) hardware and workflow prototypes that promote the use of assurance principles, feature protections, and correlation.
 The purpose of this prototype is to facilitate the rapid development of IC hardware for further evaluation and technology enablement of DoD, while simultaneously generating workflow prototypes using commercial best practices for DoD defense industrial base (DIB).

 The RAMP project intends to address and replace the obsolete practices utilized by the United States Government in support of State-of-the Art (SOTA) custom IC and System On a Chip (SoC) design, especially those associated with physical or “back-end” design.
 These current, outdated processes have resulted in the effectiveness of the Department of Defense (DoD) and the traditional Defense Industrial Base (DIB) being significantly superseded by commercial industries and other non-DoD markets in the design and fabrication of SOTA ICs and SOCs.